debops/debops/docs/introduction/getting-started.rst

 configure the ``ansible_user`` variable before bootstrapping the host, the specified username will be used to create an administrator account.

+If you define this variable in the inventory, you might also want to define the :envvar:`system_users__self_name` variable to the same value.
+This variable is used by the :ref:`debops.system_users` role to create and manage a local administrator account, by default based on your own local UNIX account.

 netbase__domain
 ~~~~~~~~~~~~~~~